kbvernon/modtheworld/14-workspace_management.md

 Just as we noted with `ls()`, when you're removing objects from your workspace (and not the toy environment that I just created as an example), it is sufficient to type `rm(<object>)` without specifying the environment, since it defaults to the workspace anyway.

+\BeginKnitrBlock{rmdnote}<div class="rmdnote">List objects provide another really useful tool for workspace management, though their utility might not be as obvious to R users early in their career.
+A very common use case, however, involves data objects that have different values but share identical structures (like data.frames with the same number of columns, all having the same names).
+This will happen, for example, when you are doing bootstrap resampling or simulations and want to generate a new model for each set of data.
+There are more sophisticated ways to manage such data, but a list is a good option too.
+Rather than having, say, ten thousand unique data.frames in your R environment, you have a single list to hold them all.</div>\EndKnitrBlock{rmdnote}

 ## The working directory